- Best Dash Cams for Honda CRV: Car Electronics Reviews by Vehicles Only

 - Rexing Connect app for image retrieval doesn’t work

-4. ToGuard Dual Dash Cam CE41
+4. ToGuard Dual Dash Cam CE41 – Front & Interior

-ToGuard has been around for over a decade as an active player in the home and personal security industry, and are especially known for making great products at great prices.
+ToGuard has been around for over a decade as an active player in the home and personal security industry, and is especially known for making great products at great prices.
 The CE41 Dash Cam is one of the latest product offerings from the company designed to offer you all the protection a dash cam offers.

 The CE41 is a sleek and attractive device that’s hard not to like at first glance.
-It is small, slim, compact and unobtrusive size that won’t block your view or call attention to itself because of its ability to stay hidden.
-The dash cam’s ability to stay discreet is due to its well-built elliptical cylinder compact body as well as its black finish.
+It is a small, slim, compact and unobtrusive size that won’t block your view or call attention to itself because of its ability to stay hidden.
+The dashcam’s ability to stay discreet is due to its well-built elliptical cylinder compact body as well as its black finish.
 In the package, you will find a suction mount so you can install it between the rearview mirror and the windshield.

 It features a dual-camera setup so it can capture what goes on in the car as well as the view in front of you.
 The cameras comprise a 170-degree wide-angle front lens and 140-degree cabin lens to capture both what’s in front of you and behind it at the same time.